AstraZeneca/Oxford Covid Vaccine Approved For Use In UK - UrduPoint

 Earlier trials had shown varying outcomes in the AstraZeneca shot's efficacy.

-The vaccine intially showed an average 70 percent effectiveness but that level jumped to 90 percent depending on the dosage regime.

-Behind this average figure from large-scale trials in the UK and Brazil was a 62 percent effectiveness for those who were vaccinated with two full doses of the shot.
+Initial large-scale trials in which volunteers in the UK and Brazil were given two full doses showed 62 percent effectiveness.

 For volunteers who received a half-dose first and then a full dose one month later, however, the vaccine was found to have 90 percent efficacy.